sergiokapone/youtube_playlist_adder/README.md

 ## Usage

 1. Open the `config.ini` file and set the desired playlist name (`PLAYLIST`) and the path to the text file containing the video URLs (`URLS`).
-2. Ensure that you have a valid `client_secret.json` file and a `credentials.pickle` file in the project directory.
+2. Ensure that you have a valid `client_secret.json` file in the project directory.
 If not, follow the instructions in the "Authentication" section below to obtain the required credentials.
 3. Populate the text file specified in `URLS` with the YouTube video URLs you want to add to the playlist.
 Each URL should be on a new line.

 Example of `urls.txt`: